 - Sixth Spirit of God: Da’at (Knowledge; sacrificial love) Is.
 11:2

 - Negative side: A false witness that speaks lies, being a witness for the enemy or for the lusts of the flesh.
 (Pr.
-6:16-19) [See the number 24 for a giant that followed this image of the beast (6) that actually had 6 fingers on each hand and 6 toes each foot].
+6:16-19) See the number 24 for a giant that followed this image of the beast (6) that actually had six fingers on each hand and six toes each foot.
+The sixth abomination of Pr.
+6:16-19, marks a change from body parts to a whole person, a false witness.

 Peter had a vision of a sheet with unclean beasts at the sixth hour.
 (Acts 10:9) The vision was a parable; the beasts represented people (men), not food.
-Peter saw the sheet 3 times and 3 Gentile men (3+3=6) came to see him.
+Peter saw the sheet three times and three Gentile men (3+3=6) came to see him.
 (Acts 10:28-29) This story is a great example of how to discern between the Spirit of Adonai and the desires of the flesh, or the number six.
 How do you view Peter’s vision?
-A flesh ruled person (6) can and usually will twist this encounter to condone the appetites of the flesh; that is, eating unclean animals that YHWH has already called an abomination [Lev.
-11].
-To their credit, most have been taught by misinformed and/or ignorant teachers to view Peter’s encounter as a license to indulge in the desires of the flesh.
-In other words, they’ve been deceived and are not in outright rebellion.
+A flesh ruled person (6) can and usually will twist this encounter to condone the appetites of the flesh; that is, eating unclean animals that YHWH calls an abomination.
+(Lev.
+11) This is a false witness.
+To their credit, most have been taught by misinformed teachers to view Peter’s encounter as a license to indulge in the desires of the flesh.
+In other words, they’ve been deceived and are not in outright rebellion, but still a false witness.

-On the other hand, one that knows God’s Word and commandments will not be looking for a loophole to disobey what is written and will immediately discern the context of Acts chapter 10.
-Peter himself PLAINLY interprets his own vision.
+On the other hand, one that knows and loves God’s Word and commandments will not be looking for a loophole to disobey what is written and will immediately discern the context of Acts chapter 10.
+Peter clearly interprets his own vision in the text; it’s better to take his word for it.
 The unclean animals symbolize men, and have nothing to do with food or eating what God has forbidden.
-We must have the mind of Messiah, not a mind set on appeasing the wants, desires, and appetites of the flesh.
+We must have the mind of Messiah, not a mind set on appeasing the wants, desires, and appetites of the flesh, which is the image of a beast.
 The beauty and depth of Peter’s vision has been tainted by the desire to consume swine’s flesh for far too long.
-Peter’s vision is about God’s love and acceptance of people from all races, tribes, and tongues.
-You must decide which interpretation is spiritual and which one is from the desires of a beast.
+Peter’s vision is about God’s love and acceptance of people from all nations, tribes, and tongues.
+You must decide which interpretation is spiritual and which one is from the appetite of a beast.
 This decision is made in the sixth hour (noon) when the sunlight is at its peak in the sky.
 In other words, there should be no ambiguity or darkness to blind one to truth.
 See also Dr. Robin Gould’s book, Peter’s Vision: Beacon or Bacon.

-Shvah [f.], sheevah [m.] wholeness, completeness, being ripe, rest, order, stability, and holiness.
-We rest in the finished work (6) of the Messiah.
-There are 7 days of creation, 7 days for Temple dedication, 7 Spirits of God, 7 feasts of God, 7 churches in Revelation, 7 stars in Yeshua’s hand, 7 golden lampstands, 7 seals, 7 trumpets, 7 bowls, 7 thunders speak in Revelation, 7 eyes of the Lord, 7 horns & eyes on the Lamb, 7 abominations (wicked lamp spirits Pr.
-6:16-19), the priest of Midian (Moses’ father-in-law) had 7 daughters, Joshua had the people along with 7 priests march around Jericho before the Ark for 7 days.
-On the 7th day, 7 priests blowing 7 shofarim along with the people circled the city 7 times.
+Shvah [f.], sheevah [m.]
+Rest, cessation from work, wholeness, completeness, being ripe, order, stability, and holiness.
+Also, the number of the Temple, Adonai’s House.
+We rest (7) in the finished work (6) of the Messiah.
+There are seven days of creation, seven days for Temple dedication, seven Spirits of God, seven feasts of God, seven churches or assemblies in Revelation, seven stars in Yeshua’s hand, seven golden lampstands, seven seals, seven trumpets, seven bowls, seven thunders that speak, seven eyes of the Lord, seven horns & eyes on the Lamb, seven abominations (wicked lamp spirits Pr.
+6:16-19), the priest of Midian (Moses’ father-in-law) had seven daughters, Joshua had the people along with seven priests march around Jericho before the Ark for seven days.
+On the 7th day, seven priests blowing seven shofarot along with the people circled the city seven times.
 On the 7th circuit, the shofars sounded long and the people shouted and the walls fell.
-Sampson had 7 locks of hair in which were the source of his strength (Holy Spirit), Elijah sent his servant to look for the indication of rain 7 times, Elisha had Naaman wash in the Jordan 7 times to be cured of his leprosy.
-Elisha laid upon a dead boy; he sneezed 7 times and rose.
-King Joash began to reign at age 7; he began to rebuild the Temple of YHWH.
-King Hezekiah reinstated the observance of Passover (1st feast) and Unleavened Bread (7 days).
-The people were so excited they celebrated an additional 7 days.
-Pure, white light refracts into 7 colors (prism, rainbow).
+Sampson had seven locks of hair in which were the source of his strength (Holy Spirit).
+Elijah sent his servant to look for the indication of rain seven times.
+Elisha had Naaman wash in the Jordan seven times to be cured of his leprosy.
+Elisha laid upon a dead boy; he sneezed seven times and rose.
+King Joash began to reign at age seven; and he began to rebuild the Temple of YHWH.
+King Hezekiah reinstated the observance of Passover (1st feast) and Unleavened Bread (seven day festival).
+The people were so excited they celebrated an additional seven days.
+Pure, white light refracts into seven colors (iris, prism, rainbow).

-According to the ancient near eastern (ANE) culture and understanding of the cosmos (this includes ancient Israel), 7 was the normal operation and order of G-d’s House/Temple.
-Thus, all the 7’s in the Bible have to do with Temple building, inauguration, and dedication.
+According to the ancient near eastern (ANE) culture and understanding of the cosmos (this includes ancient Israel), seven was the normal operation and order of G-d’s House/Temple.
+Thus, all the seven’s in the Bible have to do with Temple building, inauguration, and dedication.
 (Obviously, the negative side of this is wickedness that destroys this imagery.)
-For example, the 7 days of creation are the 7 days of Temple dedication, with Shabbat being the inauguration or rest.
+For example, the seven days of creation are the seven days of Temple dedication, with Shabbat being the inauguration or rest.
 In this case, the Shabbat signifies the Creator’s rule of heaven and earth and His Temple/presence being the ultimate means of stability and order in the world.
-In other words, the completeness pictured in the number seven is qualified in ANE thought by the TEMPLE (building/dedication/inauguration).
-Without the Temple, there is chaos and a lack of order in the world.
-Knowing this should broaden our perspective on the spiritual implication of the number 7.
+In other words, the completeness pictured in the number seven is qualified in ANE thought by TEMPLE building/dedication/inauguration.
+Without the Temple (G-d’s rule), there is chaos and a lack of order in the world.
+Knowing this should broaden our perspective on the spiritual implication of the number seven.
 (For more information, see Dr. Dinah Dye’s book, The Temple Revealed in Creation.)

 - Seventh Hebrew letter: Zayin Numerical value of seven.
 Pictographic meaning plowshare, weapon, sword, to arm, to adorn, to cut, to feed, completion.

-- Blood was sprinkled on the mercy seat 7 times on Yom Kippur.
+- Blood was sprinkled on the mercy seat seven times on Yom Kippur.
 (Lev.
-16:14) Blood of the chatat (sin) offering was sprinkled before the veil 7 times (Lev.
+16:14) Blood of the chatat (sin) offering was sprinkled before the veil seven times (Lev.
 9:17)

-- 7 of the Ten Commandments are negative and begin with the Hebrew loh, or no/not, as in thy shall not.
+- Seven of the Ten Commandments are negative and begin with the Hebrew loh, or no/not, as in “Thou shall not.”

-- 7 weeks (7 x 7) are counted to get to Shavuot (Pentecost).
+- Seven weeks (7 x 7) are counted to get to Shavuot (Pentecost).
 Likewise, 7 x 7 years are counted to reach a Yovel (Jubilee) year.
-Each of these 7 year bundles are a Shemittah year or a year of release.
+Each of these seven year bundles are a Shemittah year or a year of release.
+(See future post on the number fifty.)

 - We must forgive our brothers/sisters 7 x 7 times.
 (Mt.
 18:21; Luke 17:4)